tsilva/curriculum-vitae/README.md

 - **Team:** Myself (Minecraft Editor) + Course Development Team (Mythicraft Course Content)
 - **Platforms:** Web / iOS (WebView)

-Tynker's Mythicraft is a creative and educational course designed to teach users how to mod their Minecraft world with a focus on mythological themes.
-It guides learners through the process of creating custom skins, magical items and blocks, and mythical creatures.
+Tynker's Mythicraft is a creative educational course designed to teach users how to mod their Minecraft world with a focus on mythological themes.
+It guides learners through the creation of custom skins, magical items, blocks, and mythical creatures.

-This was the first attempt at integrating the Minecraft Editor tool into the structure of a regular Tynker course, interweaving regular intro lessons with lessons that had to be performed in the Minecraft Editor itself.
-To do so, I had to integrate the tool into the course workflows such that it could be declared in the course data structures, launched when it had to, and inside the course frame, and support lesson completion detection to trigger a jump to the next lesson.
-Further performance improvements also had to be done in the editor to improve support in the native mobile apps, since this course was also available on them.
+This course marked the first integration of the Minecraft Editor tool into a standard Tynker course structure, blending traditional introductory lessons with those requiring the Minecraft Editor.
+To achieve this, I integrated the tool into the course workflows, enabling it to be declared in the course data structures, launched at the appropriate times, and embedded within the course frame.
+I also implemented lesson completion detection to trigger progression to the next lesson.
+Additionally, I optimized the editor's performance to enhance its functionality on native mobile apps, as the course was available on those platforms as well.

 - [Demo Video](https://photos.app.goo.gl/mjEzTS8Gpw8NsC668)